reedhedges/AriaCoda/README.md

 AriaCoda may be used with the [AMRISim](http://github.com/reedhedges/AMRISim) simulator, or MobileSim.

 Simply run the simulator first (enable emulated Pioneer interface if necessary), then run any program using AriaCoda on the same host.
-No special cofiguration changes or version needs to be used to use AMRISim, AriaCoda will automatically detect AMRISim if it is running on the same computer, or you can connect remotely to AMRISim using the `-remoteHost` option, or network broadcast service discovery (currently implemented in the Python
+No special configuration changes or version needs to be used to use AMRISim, AriaCoda will automatically detect AMRISim if it is running on the same computer, or you can connect remotely to AMRISim using the `-remoteHost` option, or network broadcast service discovery (currently implemented in the Python